0 Part Course |

 AML & Financial Crime for Legal Professionals

-Learn the how AML rules impact law firms, their clients and their suppliers.
-The course also covers best practice in due diligence and KYC and offers practical solutions in establishing the ultimate controller of different client structures.
+Learn how AML rules impact law firms, their clients and their suppliers.
+The course also covers best practices in due diligence and KYC and offers practical solutions in establishing the ultimate controller of different client structures.

 A half-day course